Najeeb-Sulaiman/linux-and-bash-scripting-guide/07-bash-scripting/06-error-handling-and-debugging.md

 + cp /data/raw/input.csv /data/tmp/
 + awk -F, '$6 != "Failed"' /data/tmp/input.csv > /data/tmp/clean.csv
 ```
+As you can see, each command and the result of the command are shown in the output.

 Debug mode can be useful in CI/CD logs when troubleshooting job failures.
 We use this in our CI/CD at work.

 ### Using `set -u` to Catch Undefined Variables